SPOT: Selective Prompt Projection via Total Variation for Inference-Only Safe Text-to-Image Generation: Qualitative and Robustness Examples

 \subsection{Additional qualitative results}

 Figures~\ref{fig:CoProV2_qual_eval_SD15}, \ref{fig:CoProV2_qual_eval_SD21}, and~\ref{fig:CoProV2_qual_eval_SDXL} present a qualitative comparison of images generated from the CoProV2 dataset using different diffusion model variants, including SD 1.5, SD 2.1, and SDXL.
 Figures~\ref{fig:COCO_qual_eval_SD15}, \ref{fig:COCO_qual_eval_SD21}, and~\ref{fig:COCO_qual_eval_SDXL} provide corresponding qualitative results on the COCO dataset.
 In all figures, the first row shows images generated from the original dataset, grouped by category and without any alignment mechanism.
 The second, third, and fourth rows correspond to AlignGuard, LatentGuard, and GuardT2I, respectively, while the final row presents the results produced by our method.

 As illustrated in Figure~\ref{fig:CoProV2_qual_eval_SD15}, when using the SD 1.5 model, AlignGuard successfully generates safe images; however, the resulting outputs often exhibit semantic deviations from the original prompts.
 For example, in the violence category, AlignGuard produces images of notebooks, while in the self-harm category, it generates overly simplified, cartoon-like illustrations.
 Similar behavior is observed with the SD 2.1 model (Figure~\ref{fig:CoProV2_qual_eval_SD21}), where AlignGuard produces simplified images for both the sexual and self-harm categories.
 In contrast, when applied to the SDXL model (Figure~\ref{fig:CoProV2_qual_eval_SDXL}), AlignGuard fails to consistently enforce safety constraints, generating unsafe images in the violence, shocking, and illegal categories.
 On the COCO dataset, AlignGuard largely preserves the semantic content of the generated images; nevertheless, noticeable stylistic simplification is observed in several cases, particularly for SD 2.1 (samples 5 and 6) and SDXL (samples 5 and 6).
-In parallel, guard-based models appear to effectively detect unsafe content; however, they suffer from a high rate of false positives.
-As discussed in Paragraph~\ref{para:guard-style-pipeline}, these models tend to overzealously flag benign content as unsafe on the COCO dataset.
-Consequently, both LatentGuard and GuardT2I frequently generate black images for COCO samples, reflecting excessive suppression rather than precise safety control.
-In contrast, images generated by our method consistently preserve the semantic meaning of the original prompts while effectively eliminating unsafe content across all diffusion model variants and categories.
-Moreover, as shown in Table~\ref{tab:coco-identity}, our method maintains semantic fidelity on the COCO dataset, producing outputs that closely align with the original inputs.